CVE-2015-1947

 02 // Vulnerability Mechanism

-Step 1: Preparation: The attacker identifies a setuid or setgid program within the vulnerable BigInsights installation that loads shared libraries and is associated with DB2 usage.
+Step 1: Identify Target Program: The attacker identifies a setuid or setgid program within the BigInsights installation that interacts with the DB2 database and is vulnerable.
+This program will be the target for exploitation.

 03 // Deep Technical Analysis